7wingfly/autok8s/README.md

 Once your master node is up and running you can use the manifests found in the [TestManifests/Storage](https://github.com/7wingfly/autok8s/tree/main/TestManifests/Storage) directory to test out NFS and SMB and storage.
 In the near future other manifests will be added for things like networking.

-## Before you run it!
+## Getting Ready!

+It's highly recommended that you run this on a brand new Ubuntu 20.04 virtual machine.
+When you install the Ubuntu OS and are presented with the list of optional packages to install, DO NOT select docker.
+This will install the `docker.io` package which is no longer compatible with Kubernetes.
+This script will install the `docker-ce` package for you instead.

+If you run this on a VM and have the ability to take a snapshot before you start, it is recommended you do so because if the script fails or if you want to do it again with different options then running the script more than once may have unexpected results.

 There a quite a few paramters you can pass into the script.
 At the very least you will need to provide an IP address for the server and the IP range for the load balancer.
+Both the static IP for the node(s) and the IP range for the load-balancer should be outside of your DHCP scope, or alternatively DHCP reservations should be made to ensure you do not have IP address conflicts between the [services](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) in Kubernetes and other devices on your local network.

+You should read he Master Node Parameters [document](https://github.com/7wingfly/autok8s/tree/main/MasterNodeParameters.md) for details on all available parameters before you begin.

+## Go Time!
+You can run the `setup_master_node.sh` script in one of two ways.
+Download/copy & paste the script directly from [here](https://raw.githubusercontent.com/7wingfly/autok8s/main/setup_master_node.sh), give it execute permissions and run it as `sudo`.

 ```
+sudo chmod +x ./setup_master_node.sh
+sudo ./setup_master_node.sh \
+    --ip-address 192.168.0.10 \
-sudo ./setup_master_node.sh --ip-address 192.168.0.10 --k8s-load-balancer-ip-range 192.168.0.20-192.168.0.29
+    --k8s-load-balancer-ip-range 192.168.0.20-192.168.0.29
 ```

-or
+Or you can run it run it straight from GitHub using the `curl` command as follows:

 ```
 curl -s https://raw.githubusercontent.com/7wingfly/autok8s/main/setup_master_node.sh | sudo bash -s -- \